Eating Chestnuts

 Par-boil & Roast (or Broil)

 This approach takes a little longer but produces a softer texture and a deeply caramelized flavor.
-We find it’s a great option if your nuts have gotten a bit dry.
+We like this method in general, and also find it’s a great option if your nuts have gotten a bit dry.

 1. Pre-heat an oven to 425-450° F.